BAsh2365/Agentic_Data_pipeline_ML_Model_Economic_Data_FRED_Unemployement/README.md

 Looking at economic data as it relates to unemployment (historical data, time series, early 2000s-2026).

-Focus of the project is not the code itself, but the architecture design, workflow, and understanding data orchestration and batch processing.
+The focus of the project is not the code itself, but on the architecture design, workflow, and understanding data orchestration (batch processing).
 Many enterprise systems have different tools/software for different sections of data (one for each buisness department, usually thousands if not millions of rows across a corporation) so the idea of data orchestration becomes more impactful as businesses grow.

 This is an exploratory project with a focus on data orchestration + agentic workflows/code reviews.